timtebeek/major-migrations-made-easy-slides/slides.md

 but also how data flows through an appliction.
 This will allow recipes to for instance add immutability or detailed security fixes.

+Another interesting development, is the Spring Boot Migrator project from VMWare.
+It builds upon OpenRewrite, to migrate projects towards Spring from other frameworks.
+It takes a slightly different, more interactive approach, which will be helpful when Spring Boot 3 arrives in November.

-All three of these features are in active development.
+All of these features are in active development.
 It is not yet clear when you can use any of this, but interesting developments nonetheless.

 -->
 ---